usnistgov/FIPS201/_FIPS201/frontend.md

 the UUID value from the GUID data element of the CHUID in the subject alternative name extension.
 The UUID SHALL be encoded as a uniform resource identifier (URI), as specified in Section 3 of [[RFC4122]](../_Appendix/references.md#ref-RFC4122).
 The expiration date of the certificate SHALL be no later than the expiration date of the PIV
 Card.
-The PIV Authentication certificate MAY include a PIV NACI indicator (background investigation indicator) extension (see Appendix B.2); this non-critical extension indicates the status of the subject's background investigation at the time of card issuance.
-[Section 5](keymanagement.md#s-5) of this document specifies the certificate format and the key management infrastructure for the PIV Authentication key.
+The PIV authentication certificate MAY include a PIV NACI indicator (background investigation indicator) extension (see Appendix B.2); this non-critical extension indicates the status of the subject's background investigation at the time of card issuance.
+[Section 5](keymanagement.md#s-5) of this document specifies the certificate format and the key management infrastructure for the PIV authentication key.

 #### 4.2.2.2 Asymmetric Card Authentication Key {#s-4-2-2-2}
-The asymmetric Card Authentication key MAY be generated on the PIV Card or imported to the card.
-The PIV Card SHALL NOT permit exportation of the Card Authentication key.
-Cryptographic operations that use the Card Authentication key SHALL be available through the contact and the contactless interfaces of the PIV Card.
+The asymmetric card authentication key MAY be generated on the PIV Card or imported to the card.
+The PIV Card SHALL NOT permit exportation of the card authentication key.
+Cryptographic operations that use the card authentication key SHALL be available through the contact and the contactless interfaces of the PIV Card.
 Private key operations MAY be performed using this key without card activation (e.g., the PIN need not be supplied for operations with this key).